NeMo-map: Neural Implicit Flow Fields for Spatio-Temporal Motion Mapping: Introduction

 Safe and efficient operation in complex, dynamic and densely crowded human environments is a critical prerequisite for deploying robots in various tasks to support people in their daily activities.
 Extending the environment model with human motion patterns using a \emph{map of dynamics} (MoD) is one way to achieve unobtrusive navigation, compliant with existing site-specific motion flows~\citep{palmieri2017kinodynamic, swaminathan-2022-benchmarking}.

-As illustrated in \cref{fig:mod_planning}, incorporating MoDs into motion planning provides benefits in crowded environments, since they encode information about the expected motion outside of the robot's sensor range, allowing for less reactive behavior.
-In the example shown in \cref{fig:mod_planning}, the oncoming pedestrian flow is initially outside the robot’s observation radius.
-Without MoD awareness, the robot chooses a direct path to the goal but later becomes trapped in the oncoming crowd.
-In contrast, a planner informed by MoDs can exploit prior knowledge of human motion patterns to generate a trajectory that aligns with the expected flow, allowing the robot to reach the goal safely and efficiently.
+Incorporating MoDs into motion planning provides benefits in crowded environments, since they encode information about the expected motion outside of the robot's sensor range, allowing for less reactive behavior.
 MoDs can also be applied to long-term human motion prediction~\citep{zhu2023clifflhmp}.
-As shown in the right of \cref{fig:mod_planning}, MoDs help predict realistic trajectories that implicitly respect the complex topology of the environment, such as navigating around corners or avoiding obstacles.
+MoDs help predict realistic trajectories that implicitly respect the complex topology of the environment, such as navigating around corners or avoiding obstacles.

 Several approaches have been proposed for constructing MoDs.
 Early methods modeled human motion on occupancy grid maps, treating dynamics as shifts in occupancy~\citep{wang2015modeling,wang2016building}.
 These approaches struggle with noisy or incomplete trajectory data.
 Later, velocity-based representations have been introduced, most notably the CLiFF-map~\citep{kucner2017enabling}, which models local motion patterns with Gaussian mixture models, effectively captures multimodality in human flows and has been successfully used in both robot navigation and prediction tasks.
 The methods above are computed in batch, given a set of observations.
 Online learning methods have also been explored to update motion models as new observations arrive~\citep{zhu2025cliffonline}, allowing robots to adapt to changing environments without costly retraining from scratch.
 Temporal MoDs have also been explored, including STeF-maps~\citep{molina22exploration}, which apply frequency-based models to encode periodic variations in the flow.